-Angelia McDaniel recently became the first person to stay in all eight rooms at The Pioneer Woman Boarding House in Pawhuska, Okla.
+Angelia McDaniel recently became the first person to stay in all eight rooms at sold out The Pioneer Woman Boarding House in Pawhuska, Okla.

 That’s right.
 She’s slept in all eight Tempurpedic beds, walked through every two-door shower and bathed in every claw foot tub.
 She’s had the rare opportunity to sit back and relax in all of the leather couches and comfy chairs at The Boarding House, and now, she’s on to round two.

 Hotel staff told McDaniel she was the first to stay in all eight rooms when she arrived for her stay in December 2018.

 With rooms booked about once a month through 2019, she’s become a Boarding House regular and the envy of Pioneer Woman fans everywhere.
 A wife and mother of one, McDaniel became a Pioneer Woman fan years ago when she stumbled across Ree Drummond’s blog.
 An Oklahoman herself, she loved Ree’s story and found she had a lot in common with the ranch wife and mom who met her husband in a bar (so did McDaniel).

 While she admittedly doesn’t use Pioneer Woman recipes, when The Mercantile opened in Pawhuska on Halloween in 2016, McDaniel couldn’t wait to visit.
 She and her husband, Tim, drove from their home in Bixby to Pawhuska, only to find long lines of people waiting to taste Ree’s chicken fried steak.

 “We got here and there was this long line down the block and we don’t do lines,” McDaniel said.
 “Instead, we ate at McDonald’s and went on to Woolaroc.”

 Getting a room at The Boarding House